 The rocky road angles northeast and then east for the summit, climbing another half mile (with 500 feet of elevation gain) to a junction marked by a pair of large boulder piles.
-To the left, High School Trail heads along the ridge down to San Luis Obispo High School, another trailhead for Murray Hill.
+To the left, Ridge Trail heads along the ridge down to a junction with Summit Trail by an old tower that houses a bell.
 Turn right to reach the summit.
-After an easy tenth of a mile you will come to an unmarked junction with Reservoir Canyon Trail on the left.
+After an easy tenth of a mile, come to an unmarked junction with Reservoir Canyon Trail on the left.
 Don’t turn left, and don’t go straight.
 Instead, split the difference on a path up to the stone seating area at the top of Murray Hill.

 The summit is built up with a garden of fledgling trees and impressive horseshoe-shaped stone bench ideal for resting your legs and taking in the view over Edna Valley.
 Farther to the south, one can see the Pismo Dunes and Point Sal.
 There are three windows of ocean views in all, Pismo Beach to the south, Whalers Island in San Luis Bay to the southwest, and Moro Bay to the west.
 The panorama does not stop there as Murray Hill looks east toward the Santa Lucia Mountains, north over Reservoir Canyon toward Cuesta Grade, and west onto the Irish Hills and several jagged Morros, including the prominently displayed Cerro San Luis and Bishop Peak.
 It is quite a sight!